JnyJny/blynclight/README.rst

 |pypi| |license| |python|

-**blynclight** is a Python package that provides python bindings for the `Embrava`_ BlyncLight family of products.
+**blynclight** is a Python 3 package that provides bindings for the `Embrava`_ BlyncLight family of products.
 These bindings have been tested on MacOS and Linux using an Embrava V30 USB connected light.